 There are several reasons why we love a safari in Botswana.
 Among them are the authentic safari experiences found at the exclusive camps and properties.
 Ker & Downey designers Nicole Porto and Ken Hermer made a trip there recently.
 We caught up with them upon their return from their safari in Botswana to discuss their highlights and recommendations for those considering a safari in Botswana.

-Where were you?
 [KH] We visited six camps in the Okavango Delta and Dinaka in the Kalahari National Park on our safari in Botswana.
-Afterward, Nicole returned home while I finished off my adventure in Johannesburg, visiting my sister and also doing some site inspections of Johannesburg hotels at the same time.
+Afterward, Nicole returned home while I finished off my adventure in Johannesburg.
+There, I visited my sister while also conducting some site inspections of Johannesburg hotels at the same time.

 [KH] I also enjoyed drifting silently down the Delta backwater channels, soaking up the sounds of the Fish Eagles calling and hearing only my own breath and heartbeat.
 I watched with delight as the Pied Kingfishers splashed beak-first into the water in pursuit of their prey.

-Favorite activity?
 [NP] I loved the powerboat at Okuti.
-We didn’t see much other than tons of birds and hippo, but then they had this surprise sundowner setup that was just awesome – right next to a field full of impala that didn’t seem in a hurry to go anywhere.
+We didn’t see much other than tons of birds and hippo.
+But then they had this surprise sundowner set up that was just awesome.
+It was right next to a field full of impala that didn’t seem in a hurry to go anywhere.

-[KH] For me it was the bushman educational walk at Dinaka, having a chance to see through a window into their world and how they have lived and survived for millennia.
+[KH] Without a doubt, for me it was the bushman educational walk at Dinaka, having a chance to see through a window into their world and how they have lived and survived for millennia.